springernature/frontend-toolkits/toolkits/global/packages/global-footer/README.md

 ## When to use this component

-Use this footer on all Springer, Nature Portfolio and Springer Nature products and services.
+Use this footer on all Springer, Nature Portfolio, and Springer Nature products and services.

 ## How it works